 Keep Your Lower Back Neutral.
 Women tend to hyper-extend their lower back more than men when they Deadlift.
 Different hip anatomy plus high heels results in more anterior pelvis tilt in women than men on average.
 There’s more lordosis.
 But Deadlifting with your lower back hyper-extended compresses your spinal discs.
 Avoid disc injuries by Deadlifting with your lower back neutral.
 Squeeze your abs.

 Deadlift Tip Sheet

-I’ve put together a Deadlift Tip Sheet covers the most important tips to Deadlift with proper form.
+I’ve put together a Deadlift Tip Sheet covering the most important tips to Deadlift with proper form.
 Print this one page document and take it with you to the gym so you can review these tips between sets.
-Proper Deadlift form is crucial for lifting without back pain.
-Click the link below to download my Deadlift tip sheet, click the link below…
+It’s important you Deadlift with proper form so you lift heavy weights without hurting yourself.
+To download my Deadlift tip sheet, click the link below…